cmagorian/KubernetesBootstrap/README.md

 Use the following `Makefile` targets to leverage the functions of this repository:

-    make setup
+    make setup-worker

-This setups the dependencies conditionally based on your current operating system.
+This sets up the node as a worker given that you have populated the `JOIN_TOKEN` `DISCOVERY_HASH` and `CONTROL_ADDRESS` arguments with the values received from setting up the control-plane node (master).

-    make host
+    make setup-host

-This generates a host cluster and assigns the given machine to manage the cluster as the `kube controller`.
+This generates a host cluster and assigns the given machine to manage the cluster as the `master`.

-    make join

-This generates and joins a machine to a given host controller at the IPv4 (or hostname) provided.